hbctraining/scRNA-seq/lessons/umap-installation.md

 For Mac OS, the installation will automatically make Anaconda the default Python, which is great.

-For Windows OS, the last step of the installation process will ask you if you want to add Anaconda to my the PATH environment variable and whether you would like to make this your default Python. **Ensure both options are checked.**
+For Windows OS, the last step of the installation process will ask you if you want to add Anaconda to the PATH environment variable and whether you would like to make this your default Python. **Ensure both options are checked.**

 <p align="center">
 <img src="../img/box_check.png" width="500">